BenWiederhake/atomic_store/README.md

 mngr = atomic_store.open('mystate.json', default=[], ignore_inner_exits=True)
 with mngr as store:
     store.value = 'outer'
-    # File contains `"before"`: We haven't left any context manager yet.
+    # File contains `"before"`: We haven't exited any context manager yet.
     with mngr as store:
         store.value = 'inner'
-        # File contains `"before"`: We haven't left any context manager yet.
+        # File contains `"before"`: We haven't exited any context manager yet.
     # File *still* contains `"before"`, as the manager detected that it is still active.
 # File now contains `"outer"`, because the outer `with`-statement wrote it.
 ```